allegheny-computer-science-100-01-f2019/lab04-starter/README.md

-Designed for use with [GitHub Classroom](https://classroom.github.com/) and [GatorGrader](https://github.com/GatorEducator/gatorgrader/), this repository contains the solution for a fourth laboratory assignment in CMPSC 100-01.
+Designed for use with [GitHub Classroom](https://classroom.github.com/) and [GatorGrader](https://github.com/GatorEducator/gatorgrader/), this repository contains the starter files for a fourth laboratory assignment in CMPSC 100-01.
 The Travis CI builds for this repository will not initially pass, as evidenced by  a red
 &#x2717; appearing in the commit logs instead of a green &#x2714;.